benradstone/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2.md

 ## Troubleshooting

-* If you are unable to access the Ambari or Fusion UI, you may need admin assistance with your network configuration.
+* If you are unable to access the Ambari or LiveData Plane UI, you may need admin assistance with your network configuration.
 See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.

 * See our [Troubleshooting](../troubleshooting/general_troubleshooting.md) guide for help.